 It is important to emphasize that eliminating "life without parole" does not mean an offender cannot be kept in prison for life.
-Instead, it will remain up to the parole board to determine - based on a variety of relevant factors - whether the state's interests in public safety, rehabilitation and retribution are met after decades of serving time in prison and warrant release before the individual is left to die in prison.
+Instead, it will remain up to the parole board to determine - based on a variety of relevant factors - whether the state's interests in public safety, rehabilitation and retribution are met after decades of serving time in prison and warrant release before the individual is left to die there.
 That is where the decision should belong.
-But to close the door on any opportunity whatsoever for parole - after a person has served 30, 40 or 50 years in prison - is short-sighted, extremely cruel and wasteful.

-The ACLU urges the committee's support for this bill.
+So too with the "second chance" bill, which leaves to the discretion of the court whether to consider a reduction of sentence based on an examination of a variety of factors.
+But to close the door on any opportunity whatsoever for parole - even after a person has served 30, 40 or 50 years in prison - is short-sighted, extremely cruel and wasteful.
+The ACLU therefore urges the committee's support for these two bills.